How to Combine Two Columns in Google Sheets

 Conclusion

-Combining two columns in Google Sheets is fast and simple using formulas like &, CONCATENATE, or TEXTJOIN.
+Combining two columns in Google Sheets is quick and easy using simple formulas.

-What if one of the cells is blank?
+What if one of the cells is empty?

 Can I combine more than two columns?